Making employee emails and internal communications accessible to all staff is becoming a mandate in more and more organizations.

 In January of 2017, Section 508 was made part of the Rehabilitation Act of 1973.
 This updated the guidelines for Federal agencies in the US to make their electronic and information technology accessible to people with disabilities.
 The update was meant to realign standards of accessibility with recent communication and technology innovations.

-We are committed to helping you make internal email and communications accessible for all employees.
+At Bananatag, we are committed to helping internal communicators make employee email and communications accessible for everyone at their organization.

 Accessibility refers to the quality of being easy to use or understand.

 In internal communications, accessibility often refers to websites, tools, and technologies that are designed and developed so that people with disabilities can use them.

 Making employee communications accessible means setting design standards for ease of use and taking into account the needs of individuals with visual, hearing, cognitive, or mobility impairments.

 Not only does it ensure that everyone in your organization has the same opportunities and access to information, but it also forces you to design your communications for simplicity, ease of use, and readability.

 That's good for everyone, including you.
 The clearer and more readable your employee communications are, the more likely they are to be read and understood.

 What are the accessibility requirements for employee email communications according to Revised Section 508?